different-ai/file-organizer-2000/tutorials/env-vars.md

 ### Models

-- `MODEL_RELATIONSHIPS`: The model to use for determining file relationships.
-Defaults to `"gpt-4o"` if not set.
-- `MODEL_TAGGING`: The model to use for file tagging.
-Defaults to `"gpt-4o"` if not set.
-- `MODEL_FOLDERS`: The model to use for determining appropriate folders for files.
-Defaults to `"gpt-4o"` if not set.
 - `MODEL_NAME`: The model to use for generating file names.
-Defaults to `"gpt-4o"` if not set.
-- `MODEL_TEXT`: The model to use for text formatting.
 Defaults to `"gpt-4o"` if not set.

 ### API Keys
 This is necessary when deploying with vercel, but not required if you run it locally.